jonweiwei/WidgetWrite/README.md

 # WidgetWrite
-A note-taking app that allows users to display notes as widgets on their home screen
+A note-taking app that allows users to display notes as widgets on their home screen.

+Widgets will display the most recently opened note.